dawnewinship/UCIProject1/README.md

 SSH into the control node and follow the steps below:

-- Copy the ansible file to #Clone Repository + IaC Files.
+- Copy the ansible file ansible.cfg

-- Update the Project 1 file to include etc/ansible playbook files
--
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+ ansible-playbook install_elk.yml elk
+ ansible-playbook install_filebeat.yml webservers
+ ansible-playbook install_metricbeat.yml webservers

+ and navigate to run curl http://10.0.0.8:5601

+All playbooks are in the files for Project1 and can be copied to etc/ansible

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Update the ansible yml file to make Ansible run the playbook on a specific machine The ELK server should be installed on the Gateway and the filebeat on webservers

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Navigate to http://10.0.0.8:5601 in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Sudo apt update
+Sudo apt-get install docker-ce docker-ce-cli containerd.io Sudo apt install docker.io
+Sudo docker pull sebp/elk

+sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it --name elk sebp/elk